.et_pb_text table, .et_pb_text table tr, .et_pb_text table td { border: none!important; }

 BOOKING TREX EXHIBITIONS

-Four regional organizations coordinate the program for the AFA:
+Did you Know?
+Four regional organizations coordinate the TREX program across Alberta

-If you are outside of the Southwest region, you can check out any of our partner regions to learn about their bookings and booking processes.
+If you are outside of Southwest Alberta, please contact one of our partner regions to book an exhibition:

 Managed by